← Back to blog

 Monthly governance review

-A lightweight monthly meeting can keep policy healthy:
+A lightweight monthly meeting maintains policy health:

-• compare expected vs actual retention days
+• compare expected versus actual retention days

 • review top incident retrieval times